 What is a digital twin?

-It really is what the name suggests: a virtual replica of something like a product, system or piece of equipment that mirrors its specifications and properties.
+It really is what the name suggests: a virtual replica of something like a product, system, or piece of equipment that mirrors its specifications and properties.
 But the defining feature of a digital twin is data flowing from the original source (often via sensors) that informs the virtual model in real time.

 The idea might sound futuristic or like eerie science-fiction territory (particularly the clone example), but the digital twin concept has been around for longer than you might think.
-All the way back to the 1960s, in fact, when Nasa used a similar approach to examine spacecraft engines and understand the causes of failures.
+All the way back to the 1960s, in fact, when NASA used a similar approach to examine spacecraft engines and understand the causes of failures.

 How is a digital twin different from a simulation?